Stammering

 At Samvaad, we follow an integrated approach of speech therapy and Behaviour therapy for the treatment of stammering with great success.

-For adults, we use speech therapy strategies to reduce the stammering and build fluency.
-We recommend psychological counseling or cognitive therapy to reduce associated anxiety.
+• Adults: We use speech therapy strategies to reduce the stammering and build fluency.
+We recommend psychological counselling or cognitive therapy to reduce associated anxiety.

 We offer an intensive 12-day program at the beginning of the treatment phase and slowly reduce it to once or twice a week.
 All sessions are individual, and group sessions will be added if required.